alexdma/linkedmoby/README.md

 2. `python setup.py install` or `pip install -r requirements.txt`

 ## Running
-1. Create a `config.js` file where the `config.sample.js` resides and complete it accordingly (especially by filling in the MobyGames API key and SPARQL UPDATE endpoint).
+1. Create a `config.json` file where the `config.sample.json` resides and complete it accordingly (especially by filling in the MobyGames API key and SPARQL UPDATE endpoint).
 2. `python linkedmoby.py`

-For additional options, check `python linkedmoby.py -h`.
+For additional options, check the output of `python linkedmoby.py -h`.